google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: A round up of the audio/video updates in Chrome 75: Predicting whether playback will be smooth and power efficient for encrypted media and support of the video elements "playsInline" attribute hint.
+description: A round up of the audio/video updates in Chrome 75: predicting whether playback will be smooth and power efficient for encrypted media and support of the video element's "playsInline" attribute hint.

 {# wf_updated_on: 2019-07-24 #}
 {# wf_published_on: 2019-07-22 #}
 {# wf_tags: news,chrome75,media #}
 {# wf_featured_image: /web/updates/images/generic/play-outline.png #}
-{# wf_featured_snippet: A round up of the audio/video updates in Chrome 75: Predicting whether playback will be smooth and power efficient for encrypted media and support of the video elements "playsInline" attribute hint. #}
+{# wf_featured_snippet: A round up of the audio/video updates in Chrome 75: predicting whether playback will be smooth and power efficient for encrypted media and support of the video element's "playsInline" attribute hint. #}
 {# wf_blink_components: Blink>Media #}

 # Audio/Video Updates in Chrome 75 {: .page-title }